wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 The integrator tool is able to connect Wazuh with other external software.
 Read the `How to integrate external software using Integrator <https://wazuh.com/blog/how-to-integrate-external-software-using-integrator//>`_ document for more information.

-Below, you can find an example of a configuration block in the ``ossec.conf`` file for a custom integration.
+Below, you can find an example of a configuration block in the ``ossec.conf`` file for custom integration.

 .. code-block:: xml